ipspace/netlab/docs/links.md

   prefix: 192.168.22.0/24
 ```

-In dual-stack or IPv6-only environments you have to use the prefix dictionary syntax:
+In dual-stack or IPv6-only environments, you have to use the prefix dictionary syntax:

 ```
 - name: IPv6-only link